PalmBeachPost/postgeo/readme.md

 You'll want to edit creds.py and add your Google API key.
 Don't have one?
 Get it here: https://console.developers.google.com/project/_/apiui/credential

+In that creds.py file you'll also need to have a filename for a CSV that will be used to cache results.
+The default should work fine.

 Command-line geocoding
 ----------------------